microsoft/rnx-kit/packages/draft-patch-rnmacos/README.md

 npx @rnx-kit/patch-rnmacos patch ../../../react-native-macos-main Build OfficeRNHost V8 Focus MAC ImageColor --patch-store ../../../react-native-macos-main/android-patches/patches --log-folder ../../../react-native-macos-main/android-patches/logs --confirm true
 ```

+A more complete explanation of all the params can be found via
+`npx @rnx-kit/patch-rnmacos patch --help`.

 ### **`patchfile`**

 This command is similar to `patch`, but targets a specific file: